Marching.com Events Links Resources

 Home > News Briefs > DCI corps auditions

-Drum Corps International logo October 20, 2009 — It's not too early to set your sights on summer 2010.
+Drum Corps International logo INDIANAPOLIS (Oct.
+22, 2015) — It's not too early to set your sights on summer 2016.
 As the fall season for high school and college marching bands nears the end, drum and bugle corps are already looking ahead to next year.
 Units that compete on the Drum Corps International summer tour will hold auditions for prospective members in November and December.

 For a solid start to your drum corps experience, Marching.com offers three suggestions: